 2. Mobile App Notifications

-Mobile health applications (such as NudgeCoach or MediSafe) can automatically send notifications to glaucoma patients to help with medication scheduling and symptom tracking.
+Mobile health applications can automatically send notifications to glaucoma patients to help with medication scheduling and symptom tracking.
 Though there are many disease-nonspecific applications, there are also a few devoted specifically to prompting patients to take their glaucoma eye drops at certain times of the day, like the Glaucoma app.
 These applications are another way to encourage glaucoma patients to be aware of and on time with their prescriptions, and healthcare providers are increasingly offering similar applications to their subscribers.

 3. Reminder Phone Calls